Skip to content

 Tokens of Meaning

 With the RBT, a concerted effort is made to consistently translate Hebrew words in a way that keeps them distinct from one another, thus preserving the unique definitions as much as possible.
 A word represents a constructed sequence of letters that conveys a specific meaning.
 For example, miqneh (#4735), behemah (#929), and beir (#1165) are often inconsistently translated with similar terms (livestock, cattle, herd, beast, wild beast, etc.).
 Such translation practices assume that words are chosen without careful consideration or serve little literary purpose in their own right.
-Take the Hebrew word nephesh, for instance, which means “breath” but is translated in various ways in the NASB, most notably as “soul.”
+Take the Hebrew word nephesh, for instance, which means “breath/soul” but is translated in all sorts of ways in the NASB:

 any (1), anyone (2), anyone* (1), appetite (7), being (1), beings (3), body (1), breath (1), corpse (2), creature (6), creatures (3), dead (1), dead person (2), deadly (1), death (1), defenseless* (1), desire (12), desire* (2), discontented* (1), endure* (1), feelings (1), fierce* (2), greedy* (1), heart (5), heart’s (2), herself (12), Himself (4), himself (19), human (1), human being (1), hunger (1), life (146), life* (1), lifeblood* (2), lives (34), living creature (1), longing* (1), man (4), man’s (1), men* (2), mind (2), Myself (3), myself (2), number (1), ones (1), others (1), ourselves (3), own (1), passion* (1), people (2), people* (1), perfume* (1), person (68), person* (1), persons (19), slave (1), some (1), soul (238), soul’s (1), souls (12), strength (1), themselves (6), thirst (1), throat (2), will (1), wish (1), wishes (1), yourself (11), yourselves (13).